This post may contain affiliate links. Please read our disclosure policy.

 Source: Betty Crocker Whole Grains: Easy Everyday Recipes (affiliate link)

-If you like this Whole Wheat Coffee Cake with Mixed Berries you might also like:
+If you like this Whole Wheat Coffee Cake with Mixed Berries you might also like

-- Orange Pineapple Muffin Cake
+- Wholesome Orange Pineapple Muffin Cake is an easy to make Pillsbury Bake-Off contender!

 Made this today with frozen Tripleberry fruit from Costco & made my own buttermilk using 1%milk and fresh lemon juice.
 It was delicious, moist & a generous slice for the + points… Did not add any yogurt topping.